Molecular Biology <> BIOL_SCI 201-CN |

 experiment will be communicated in a full formal lab report.

-This course should be taken concurrently with CHEM 215-A.
+This course is required to be taken concurrently with CHEM 215-A.

 Prerequisite: completion of CHEM 132 and CHEM 142 with a grade of